Fusion Quivers: Introduction

 We continue to summarize the main contributions of this work. \paragraph{Quivers as endofunctors} We start with the following well-known basic connection between quivers and linear categories \cite{KapVoe}: With $I$ the finite set of vertices of a quiver of rank $n$, a quiver is specified by a $n \times n$-matrix $Q_{ij}$ with non-negative integer entries.
 On the other hand, a linear functor $F: \Cat{M} \rightarrow \Cat{M}$ for a finite semisimple category $\Cat{M}$ is up to isomorphism fixed by the same data: The integer matrix $(\dim_{\Bbbk}(x_{j},F(x_{i})))_{ji}$ with $x_{i}$, $i \in I$ representatives for the simple objects.
 Thus there is an obvious bijection

 In this sense we regard an endofunctor $F$ as a coordinate free description of a quiver.
+This point of view is implicit in few articles on the subject, for instance \cite{EOGraphs} and \cite{MOVQuiv}.
 On the one hand this motivates to treat an endofunctor $F: \Cat{M} \rightarrow \Cat{M}$ of a general linear category $\Cat{M}$ as a generalized quiver.
 On the other hand the generalization raises the questions to phrase modules over quivers and morphisms of quivers in these categorical terms.
-Indeed, considering quivers as particular endofunctors, suggests a natural notion of morphism between quivers $Q_{1},Q_{2}$: A Functor $F$ between the underlying categories together with a natural transformation $Q_{2}F \rightarrow F Q_{1}$.
+Here we offer a bicategorical approach and systematically translate the two notions.
+Indeed, considering quivers as particular endofunctors, suggests a natural notion of morphism between quivers $Q_{1},Q_{2}$: A functor $F$ between the underlying categories together with a natural transformation $Q_{2}F \rightarrow F Q_{1}$.
 This leads naturally to the bicategory of quivers.
 Also the quiver modules have a natural description in terms of an endofunctor $Q: \Cat{M} \rightarrow \Cat{M}$: By considering as a module over $Q$ a pair $(m,f)$ of an object $m \in \Cat{M}$ with a morphism $f:Q(m)\rightarrow m$ we recover and generalize the category of modules over a quiver.
 The class of locally nilpotent modules over $Q$, which feature for instance in the construction of the semi-canonical basis by Lusztig, naturally fits in this framework.

 \paragraph{Actions of monoidal categories on quivers}